Reviewing KCAP Financial Inc. (KCAP)'s and Clough Global Dividend and Income Fund (NYSEAMERICAN:GLV)'s results | New Business Observer

 Profitability

-Table 2 represents KCAP Financial Inc. (NASDAQ:KCAP) and Clough Global Dividend and Income Fund (NYSEAMERICAN:GLV)’s return on assets, return on equity and net margins.
+Table 2 represents KCAP Financial Inc. (NASDAQ:KCAP) and Clough Global Dividend and Income Fund (NYSEAMERICAN:GLV)’s return on equity, net margins and return on assets.

 |Net Margins